Spatially Varying Deep Functional Neural Network: Application in Large-Scale Crop Yield Prediction: Midwest crop yield prediction

 \subsection{Prediction Assessment and Implication}

 We evaluate the predictive performance of the proposed and competing models using 10-fold cross-validation, in which all year–county combinations are randomly divided into 10 equal subsets.
 Each fold takes turn to serves as the test set once, while the remaining nine folds are used for training.
 For each test set, we train the models on the corresponding training data and compute the prediction errors on the test data.
-For DSNet, the optimal combination of hyperparameters is selected via grid search over the candidate sets specified in Section \ref{subsec:data_model}.
+For SVD-funNet, the optimal combination of hyperparameters is selected via grid search over the candidate sets specified in Section \ref{subsec:data_model}.
 Two types of MSPE are calculated for model comparison: (i) Regular MSPE as defined in the simulation study, and (ii) Weighted MSPE using the size of the harvest land as the weight, calculated by averaging

-over $c=1,\ldots,10$, where $\mathcal{A}_c=\{(k,l); ~Y_k(\bds_l) \mbox{ belongs to the $c$th test set} \}$ and $\pi_k(\bds_l)$ denotes the size of harvested land (acre) in year $k$ and county $l$.
+over $c=1,\ldots,10$, where $\mathcal{A}_c=\{(k,l); ~Y_k(\bds_l) \mbox{ belongs to the}$ $c$th test set\} and $\pi_k(\bds_l)$ denotes the size of harvested land (acre) in year $k$ and county $l$.
 The harvest land size information is also obtained from the National Agricultural Statistics Agency.
 We consider weighted MSPE as it may reflect the practical importance of accurate predictions in counties with larger agricultural output.
 Table~\ref{tab:crop_predict} reports both regular and weighted MSPEs for all models under comparison.

+The proposed SVD-funNet significantly outperforms all competing methods, achieving the lowest MSPE and weighted MSPE.
+The basic FNN model, which lacks any spatial adaptation, yields the highest errors in both metrics. \black{Two additional enhanced variants—FNN(i), which incorporates spatial random effects, and FNN(ii), which incorporates spatially varying weights—are also considered for comparison.
+We note that FNN(i) is identical to DKF, which is included in the simulation study; however, we retain the FNN(i) label here to maintain a systematic comparison among FNN and its variants FNN(i)–(ii).} Both enhanced FNN variants show substantial improvements in predictive accuracy, highlighting that each spatial component independently contributes to explaining variability in corn yield.
+As expected, combining both components, as in the full SVD-funNet model, results in even greater predictive performance than including either one alone